Maz5n/AWS-Projects/README.md

 ## 📬 Contact

-If you're interested in collaborating, feel free to reach out on [LinkedIn](www.linkedin.com/mazinabdullahi) .
+If you're interested in collaborating, feel free to reach out on [LinkedIn www.linkedin.com/in/mazinabdullahi/] .

 ---